Skip to main content

 Update API keys

 To update an API key in the Polaris UI, navigate to the API keys page and click the API key you want to update.
-This displays the API key details dialog, where you can edit the name, description, and permissions of the API key.

-To update an API key using the API, send a PUT request to the /v1/apikeys/{ID} endpoint.
-Replace {ID} with the ID of your API key.
+To update an API key using the API, send a PUT request to the /v1/apikeys/ID endpoint.
+Replace ID with the ID of your API key.

 Sample request